8none1/nimble_triones/README.md

 # Problems that still exist
  - The biggest problem seems to be range.
 At an RSSI of -80 or worse (so lower numbers) things get a bit hit and miss.
 I've had an ESP32 about 1M from a Triones device and still reports RSSI of -75, so yeah.
 Crappy.

- - Enabling OTA and then trying to set a device results in a crash.
-I got a stack trace but haven't done anything with it yet.
-I think there is a new version of the board support package due real soon now, I'll try that first.

   - If you enable mDNS you can't connect to BLE devices.
 Edit: this might not be true.
 I should renable it at some point and test.

  # Future of this project
  In two words; not much.
 I'm about done with the functionality I need.
 I do believe that this is the most reliable Triones controller on Github, despite my crappy code.
 This is in part to my hacks to make it work (connection params for example), and my extensive if..else spaghetti which should catch the many ways in which this device can fail to respond correctly.
 However, once I put an ESP32 upstairs to control the kid's lights, and it fails to work more than a few times, I will give up.
 These Triones lights are fine for using with the IR remote, but their BT LE implementation seems broken.
 See below for more on that.